octo-technology/OpenTezos/docs/tezos-basics/operations.md

    Checks whether the operation is in adequacy with the current state of the Tezos chain

 3. The **Post_filter** step
    Decides whether to add the operation to the *mempool*.
-If yes, broadcasts the result
+If yes, it broadcasts the result

 If *any* of these steps triggers an error, the pre-validator doesn't add the operation to the mempool.